toyokazu/fluent-plugin-mqtt-io/README.md

 The options are basically the same as Input Plugin.
 The difference is the following.

-- time_key: An attribute name used for timestamp field.
-Default is 'timestamp'.
+- time_key: An attribute name used for timestamp field genarated from fluentd time field.
+Default is nil (omitted).
+  If this option is omitted, timestamp field is not appended to the output record.
 - time_format: Output format of timestamp field.
 Default is ISO8601.
 You can specify your own format by using TimeParser.
 - topic_rewrite_pattern: Regexp pattern to extract replacement words from received topic or tag name
 - topic_rewrite_replacement: Topic name used for the publish using extracted pattern